Skip to content

 The arc nobody planned

 The web started as plain text.
-Tim Berners-Lee wrote HTML documents with hyperlinks and that was it.
+Tim Berners-Lee wrote HTML with hyperlinks and that was it.
 No build step, no bundler, no hydration.
-Just text pointing to other text.
+Just text pointing to text.

 Then we needed interactivity. jQuery gave us dropdowns.
 Angular gave us SPAs.
-React gave us a virtual DOM that diffed against itself so we could render a todo list.
-We added thousands of lines of JavaScript so humans could click buttons that looked nice.
-The browser became an operating system running inside an operating system.
+React gave us a virtual DOM that diffed against itself to render a todo list.
+We added thousands of lines of JavaScript so humans could click pretty buttons.
+The browser became an OS inside an OS.

-Now the primary consumer of web content is shifting from humans to agents.
-And agents do not care about your animations, your hover states, or your client-side routing.
+Now the primary reader is shifting from humans to agents.
+Agents do not care about your animations, hover states, or client-side routing.
 They care about structured text.
-So the output format is collapsing back to markdown.
+So the output is collapsing back to markdown.

 Plain text to bloated SPAs to plain text.
 Full circle.